n-keist/n-keist/README.md

 <hr />

 <p>✨ I'm a fullstack web developer with recent focus on backend development. <br />
-I also enjoy creating mobile apps with flutter, blends in nicely with my recent interests.
-That could result in a large project 🤔</p>
+I also enjoy creating mobile apps with flutter, blends in nicely with my recent interests 🤔</p>

 - 💬 Ask me about: Node, Flutter, MySQL